MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 Depending on your AI model type, a performance score might appear for each version you have trained.
 You can use this score to quickly compare two versions of the same model.
 However, the score is based on the configuration for that training.
 It is important to take into consideration any changes made between versions when comparing scores.

 Each AI model type has a different explanation for how the score is calculated, and how the score should be interpreted.
-Select **How should I interpret this score** to learn more.
+View the tooltip next to **Performance** to learn more.

 Some AI model types have the option to quickly test the results of your model version with real data of your choosing.
 Select **Quick test** to see your model in action.